RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-06/customizing-interactive-grid.md

 ## Introduction

-In this lab,
+In this lab, you customize:
-  - You will customise **Project Tasks** page we Created in Lab 5.
+  - **Project Tasks** page we Created in Lab 5.
-  - You will customise the **Interactive Grid** Page both as a developer and  end user.
+  - **Interactive Grid** Page both as a developer and an end user.

 <!--
 Customers will be able to: